liukun-msft/azure-messaging-test/azure-eventhubs-stress-test/README.md

 ### Add Test Scenario

 Add a new test class under `\scenarios`.

+Extend `EventHubsScenarios` and implement test logic in `run()` method.

+Configure new class as a bean and set the bean name same as the class name.

-Add class name in values.yaml.
+Add that class/bean name in values.yaml.

 Build project and redeploy to cluster.